-Here are a few questions to guide your assessment as a parent (and involve your child the decision, if appropriate):
+Here are a few questions to guide your assessment as a parent (and to use to involve your child in making decisions, if appropriate):

 - Will endurance be an issue, or will there be flexible breaks?
 Activities that require a lot of continuous running, such as soccer and lacrosse, may be harder than dance classes.
 Swimming is often suggested as an easier sport, but think about the strokes.
 Competitive swimming is a lot of resistance work against the water with repetitive motions of the shoulders.
 Some strokes are more difficult than others, so examine each stroke as well as the frequency, duration and intensity your child intends to pursue.

 - Will your child report pain or injury and ask for assistance?
 Will your child accept limitations on their activity level?
-Some kids are very proactive, and some will try to hide injuries to stay in the game or on the team.
-Without this knowledge, no coach or parent is able to make the right/safe choices.
+Some kids are very proactive, and others will try to hide injuries to stay in the game or on the team.
+Without this ability to communicate lived experience, coaches and parents find it harder to make the right/safe choices.
 Sometimes it’s an age thing, where young children aren’t good communicators or teens are defending their independence at the cost of their health.
 If you think that your child will hide injuries or push themselves past what is safe for their joints, you will have to think long and hard about the consequences of specific activities.
 Read For Kids With Hypermobility, “Listen To Your Body” Doesn’t Teach Them To Pace Themselves.
-Here’s What Really Helps. for more information about teaching your child to handle fatigue and pain better.
+Here’s What Really Helps. and Joint Protection And Hypermobility: Investing in Your Child’s Future for more information about teaching your child to handle fatigue and pain better.